Todo por dos pesos

-Todo por dos pesos (written Todo x 2 $) was an Argentinian comic television program.
-It is led by Fabio Alberti and Diego Capusotto, and scripted by Pedro Saborido, Néstor Montalbano and the two stars.
-During the program, the hosts used the pseudonyms of Mario and Marcelo, making possible reference to two Argentine television conductors and long-term rivals, Mario Pergolini and Marcelo Tinelli.
-The name of the program parodies the retailers of low cost, kitschy, imported objects mainly from China.
+Todo por dos pesos (written Todo x 2 $) was an Argentine comedy television show.
+It was hosted by Fabio Alberti and Diego Capusotto, and scripted by Alberti, Capusotto, Pedro Saborido, and Néstor Montalbano.
+During the show, the hosts used the pseudonyms of Mario and Marcelo, possibly referring to two Argentine television hosts and long-term rivals, Mario Pergolini and Marcelo Tinelli.
+The name of the show parodied retailers of low-cost, kitschy, imported objects mainly from China.